coztomate/Personal_Website/content/home/services/service2.md

 +++
 title = "Research"
-weight = 2
+weight = 3
 +++

-I am a researcher for clinical psychology.
-I did my Phd (Dr.rer.nat.) on the intergenerational transmission of trauma and psychopathology.
+I have several years of experience in quantitative psychological research.
+My doctoral studies (Dr.rer.nat.) focused on the intergenerational transmission of trauma and psychopathology, during which I also guided mentees on their academic and research journeys.